SHUSCT/SHU-Computer-Architecture-Experiments/docs/Env_Setup_Guide_for_Windows.md

 pwsh .\scripts\set-env-vars-windows.ps1
 ```

-Reopen the terminal (and IDE if you have it open) to apply the changes.
+Reopen the terminal (and any application if you have it opened) to apply the changes.